Ami24191022/CITS3403-Group-project-/README.md

 * The database file is created automatically at `instance/app.db`.
 * User accounts and study plans are stored in the database.
 * The `.venv` folder is ignored in git.
+* User A shares plan as template → User B can see it in Templates → User B copies it.